noah-n-pham/uf-web-mapper/README.md

 ### The Problem

 The College of Education previously lacked a reliable way to distinguish which URLs under `education.ufl.edu` were independent WordPress installations (separate site instances with their own dashboards) versus pages belonging to those installations.
-This ambiguity created operational risks: updates performed in one installation's dashboard did not affect other installations, making it hazardous to coordinate fixes or roll out changes without clear visibility into the web footprint.
+This ambiguity created operational risks: updates performed in one installation's dashboard did not affect others, making it difficult to coordinate fixes, roll out changes, or plan migrations without clear visibility into the college's web footprint.

 ### The Solution

-After joining the web team, I implemented this automated crawler, data pipeline, and interactive frontend to address that gap.
+After joining the web team, I developed this automated crawler, data pipeline, and interactive frontend to address that gap.
 The system:

-- **Discovers** WordPress site instances hosted at subpaths under the domain
+- Discovers WordPress site instances hosted at subpaths under the domain
-- **Groups** pages by their parent installation using WordPress REST API detection
+- Groups pages by their parent installation using WordPress REST API detection
-- **Exposes** the results in a searchable, sortable interface with expandable site-instance cards
+- Presents results in a clean, searchable, and sortable interface with expandable site-instance cards

 ### Real-World Impact

-This tool gives the team clear, auditable visibility into the college's web ecosystem, which directly supports:
+The tool now provides the team with clear, auditable visibility into the College of Education's web ecosystem, enabling:

-- **Safe coordination** - Apply fixes and upgrades confidently across independent installations
+- **Safe coordination** — Apply fixes and upgrades confidently across independent installations
-- **Migration planning** - Identify consolidation opportunities and plan content migrations
+- **Migration planning** — Identify consolidation opportunities and plan content migrations
-- **Systematic audits** - Perform accessibility, content ownership, and architectural reviews at scale
+- **Systematic audits** — Perform accessibility, content ownership, and architectural reviews at scale

 ---